 Our previous installment described activities associated with returning to your primary work location following a hurricane.
 Now, we will outline what you’ll need to relocate your operations due to a significant loss.
 The first step is to activate an alternate work location and work toward a restoration of normal business operations.

-As an organization whose mission is to be a 24/7 support operation it’s vital to have a mature emergency response program.
-This means an alternate work location (AWL) was already researched and secured that was far enough from the primary location not to be impacted by the storm and close enough for personnel to drive.
-When Hurricane Ike threatened the company’s primary location, they declared a disaster with the AWL partner two days before the arrival of tropical storm force winds.
+As an organization whose mission is to be a 24/7 support operation, it’s vital to have a mature emergency response program.
+For the company in our story, this means an alternate work location (AWL) was already researched and secured far enough from the primary location not to be impacted by the storm and close enough for personnel to drive.
+When Hurricane Ike threatened the company’s primary location, they declared a disaster with the AWL partner two days before the forecast arrival of tropical storm force winds.
 This triggered a series of actions for the company and the folks at the AWL.

-First, the AWL staff made a room available and got supplies ready for the advance team’s arrival.
-The advance team, consisting of IT personnel, a skeletal operations crew, and a logistics team member, were tasked to set up the AWL so that operations could be quickly transferred from their primary location.
+First, the AWL staff made a room available and prepared supplies for the advance team’s arrival.
+The advance team, consisting of IT personnel, a skeletal operations crew, and a logistics team member, was tasked to set up the AWL so that operations could be quickly transferred from their primary location.
 The incident management team also booked hotel rooms for the advance team, their families and pets.
 These actions coupled with thorough internal communication created an AWL Activation Plan.

-While the advance team made their way to the AWL, the incident management team coordinated with business management to implement a Phased Return to Work plan.
+While the advance team made its way to the AWL, the incident management team coordinated with business management to implement a Phased Return to Work plan.
 This expanded the identification of needs to include families, pets, transportation and accommodations.
-Once a deployment schedule was established, the incident management team communicated the AWL Activation Plan with all personnel.
+Once a deployment schedule was established, the incident management team communicated the AWL Activation Plan to all personnel.

-With plans in place, personnel notified and the new location activated by the advance team, the incident management team transferred operations eight hours before the arrival of the tropical storm force winds.
+With plans in place, personnel notified and the new location activated by the advance team, the incident management team transferred operations eight hours before the forecast arrival of the tropical storm force winds.
 Crucially, this gave everyone at the primary location enough time to get to a safe location to ride out the storm.
-Once the storm passed about 36 hours later, they were able to follow the deployment schedule, report to the AWL and begin planning for demobilization and return to normal operations.
+Once the storm passed about 36 hours later, they could follow the deployment schedule, report to the AWL, begin planning for demobilization and return to normal operations.

 In all, the website was down for two hours and some conference calls had to be rescheduled.
-Other than these small setbacks, all business operations continued as usual.
-This was largely due a mature emergency response plan that everyone was aware of a well-practiced in, as well as a close relationship to contractors, vendors and hotels; having often included them in their annual emergency drills.
+But, other than these minor setbacks, all business operations continued as usual.
+This was largely due to a mature, well-practiced emergency response plan, as well as a close relationship with contractors, vendors and hotels, having included them in their annual emergency drills.